SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

    - *Icon* layer:

-     - *Color*: Allows you to select a color for the tool, either by specifying the color in RGB format or by using the color picker box on the right.
+     - *Color*: Allows you to select a color for the tool, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.

      - *Icon*: Allows you to select a new icon from the dropdown list, or search for a specific icon using the search bar functionality.